-Revenues are recognized over the contractual term of the use of the service, provided a contract exists and the price is set or determinable, and provided that on the date of entry, it is likely that the debt will be recovered.
+Revenues are recognized over the contractual term of the use of the service, provided a contract exists and the price is set or determinable, and provided that on the date of entry, it is likely that the receivable will be recovered.

 Deferred revenues include unearned balances of amounts received in advance from customers.
-Such amounts are recorded as revenue over the corresponding duration of the relevant transponder contracts or of the services provided.
+Such amounts are recorded as revenue over the corresponding period of grant of satellite capacity or of the services provided.